inveniosoftware/docs-invenio-rdm/docs/contribute/translators-guide.md

 ## Troubleshooting

-You still stuck?
+If you have any questions, suggestions.
 Reach out to the invenioRDM translation team via [Discord `#rdm-translations`](https://discord.gg/Ya7qSG43Br).